Joseph T. Wilson: Biography

 Though Wilson was permanently disabled after his injury in the Battle of Olustee, his attempts to receive a pension, which began as early as November 1864 and continued for the next 25 years were unsuccessful into the 1880s.
 He married Elizabeth Hattie Smith on March 19, 1868; the couple had three children but none survived past childhood.

 In early 1865 he moved back to Norfolk and initially found work in a supply store before taking editorship of The True Southerner.
 He was in a group that formed the Colored Monitor Union Club on April 4, 1865, a group advocating for suffrage that voted in the elections on May 25.
 Their votes were not counted.
 He was elected to serve on a committee of eight that drafted the "Address from the Colored Citizens of Norfolk, Virginia, to the People of the United States" in June 1865.
 The address advocated for equality of Black people with white and particularly in favor of equal suffrage.
 It warned that former slaveowners would deprive freed slaves of their rights, which they were willing to work hard to secure.
 It also proposed land associations to allow African-Americans to purchase land.

-Wilson was still The True Southerner's editor when a white mob destroyed its press in 1866.
+In April 1866, after black residents of Norfolk assembled for a parade and meeting to celebrate the Civil Rights Act of 1866, white residents rioted.
+Wilson was still The True Southerner's editor at the time and used his April 19, 1866, issue to defend Black civil rights and the celebration.
+White vigilantes responded by destroying Wilson's press, making the April 19 issue of The True Southerner the last.
 He then left the region to settle in Petersburg, Virginia.
 There, he founded and published the short-lived paper The Union Republican in 1867.
 In the 1870s he returned to Norfolk and worked for a time for the Internal Revenue Service, gauging and inspecting customs, and at one point was colonel aide-de-camp to the commander of the Grand Army of the Republic.
 Returning to Petersburg, Wilson published The American Sentinel and The Right Way in the 1880s.

 Wilson was politically active as a member of the Republican Party.
 After the 1867 Reconstruction Acts were enacted, he participated in many party events, with what Elizabeth Varon describes as a "radical voice", being elected to the Norfolk City Council in 1870 and unsuccessfully running for Congress six years later.
 He campaigned for Ulysses S. Grant in the 1872 election and cast a vote for Rutherford B. Hayes four years later as a presidential elector.
 His house was attacked in 1871 for his activism.
 Wilson continued to advocate vocally for the rights of Black people, speaking and publishing widely.
 He criticized the Readjuster Party.